 Here’s a dish I like to make regularly at home.
 It is particularly nice after a day fishing, or maybe I’ve just bought a big fresh fish after a failed fishing trip and boasted!
 Fresh fish is probably the best protein source in my opinion, you just can’t beat it for nutritional value.
 Once you get used to this dish, you’ll want to make it regularly.
-My advice? get fresh fillets, don’t make the mistake of using whole fish – the scales and bones can really put people off.
-Be sure to use the freshest ingredients, especially the sweet potato.

 4 Garlic cloves